dotnet/docs/docs/core/deploying/native-aot.md

 The native AOT deployment model uses an IL to native compiler.
 Native AOT apps don't use a Just-In-Time (JIT) compiler when the application runs.
 Native AOT apps can run in restricted environments where a JIT is not allowed.
 Native AOT applications target a specific runtime environment, such as Linux x64 or Windows x64, just like publishing a [self-contained app](index.md#publish-self-contained).

 There are some limitations in the .NET native AOT deployment model, with the main one being that run-time code generation is not possible.
-For more information, see [Impact of using the Native AOT deployment](#impact-of-using-the-native-aot-deployment).
+For more information, see [Limitations of Native AOT deployment](#limitations-of-native-aot-deployment).
 The support in the .NET 7 release is targeted towards console-type applications.

 > [!WARNING]
 > Native AOT is supported in .NET 7 but only a limited number of libraries are fully compatible with native AOT in .NET 7.